grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Context menu

-Related to a fresh look at panel editing, the context menu allows you to perform common tasks quickly and efficiently.
+Related to a fresh look at panel editing, the context menu enables you to perform common tasks quickly and efficiently.
 Supported functionality includes opening / closing the inline editor, duplicating an element, deleting an element, and more.

 The context menu is triggered by a right click action over the panel / over a given canvas element